M1 Junction 19 Improvement Scheme

 A number of temporary roads will be constructed to keep traffic moving during the construction of the new junction.

-We will maintain a minimum of two lanes of traffic in each direction on the motorway during peak hours.
+We will maintain a minimum of 2 lanes of traffic in each direction on the motorway during peak hours.
 These are generally between 6am and 9pm each day, with some variation at weekends.

 Will there be diversions?